-10.4 NOTICE OF CREDITABLE COVERAGE
+10.5 NOTICE OF CREDITABLE COVERAGE

-The Plan will provide, upon request, written certification of the Participant's period of Creditable Coverage when:
+We will provide upon request written certification of the Member's period of Creditable Coverage when:

-- A Participant ceases to be covered under the Plan; - A Participant on COBRA coverage ceases that coverage; and - A Participant requests a Notice of Creditable Coverage within 24 months of the termination of coverage.
+- A Member ceases to be covered under this Plan; - A Member on COBRA coverage ceases that coverage; and - A Member requests a Notice of Creditable Coverage within 24 months of the termination of coverage.
+(Please call Customer Service, as listen in Section 1).